Dorian

 Ryin stood at the sink, wrapped in one of his towels like she belonged there.
 Straight dark hair slicked down her back, skin damp and flushed, her piercing blue eyes meeting his in the mirror.

-He didn’t smile.
-“What are you doing here?”
+"What are you doing here?"
+He asked, visibly annoyed.

-“Your sister let me in.
-She said you’d be home soon.”
-She stepped closer, droplets of water sliding from her collarbone to the towel's edge.
+She stepped closer, “Your sister let me in.
+She said you’d be home soon,” droplets of water slid from her collarbone to the towel's edge.
 “So I’ve been waiting.”

 “I didn't ask how you got in, I asked, 'What are you doing here'?
 I didn’t ask you to come.”